Krishnapriya-prasannan/Krishnapriya-prasannan/README.md

 ## Hi there 👋

-I'm a **B.Tech student** passionate about **web development, AI, and Machine Learning**.
+I'm a **B.Tech Computer Science student** passionate about **web development, AI, and Machine Learning**.
 I enjoy building scalable applications and exploring new technologies.

 ###  Currently working on:
 - **VideoQuery,EnergyConsumptionModel,CalorieCalculator,RAG-DSC**